Stephen W. Green

 Prior to joining Chevron, Green was chief executive officer of Unocal Thailand, Ltd., and vice president of International Energy Operations for Myanmar, Thailand and Vietnam from 2004 until Chevron’s merger with Unocal in 2005.
 After the merger, Green served through 2007 as managing director of Chevron’s Asia South business unit, adding Bangladesh, Cambodia and China to his previous responsibilities.

-Green is chair of the American Petroleum Institute’s Upstream Committee, serves on the board of trustees of The First Tee, and the executive committee of the Greater Houston Partnership.
-He is a member of the Society of Petroleum Engineers.
+Green is chair of the American Petroleum Institute’s Upstream Committee, serves on the board of trustees of The First Tee and Houston Museum of Natural Science, the advisory board of the Kinder Institute, the executive committee of the Greater Houston Partnership.
+He is also a member of the Society of Petroleum Engineers and Texas A&M Chancellor’s Century Council.

 Green joined Chevron in 2005 upon the merger with Unocal Corporation.
 He earned a bachelor’s degree in engineering from Texas A&M University in 1980 and completed the Stanford Graduate School of Business Executive Program in 2003.